sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 </table>

-The default value is 255.
+<p style="margin-left: 20px">The default value is 255.
 Outside of regulatory concerns, if the channel is configured incorrectly the driver will either not boot, or will broadcast on the wrong channel (which senders won't be looking for).

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-connect"></a>**InBoxApps/Connect**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Node for the Connect app.

 <a href="" id="inboxapps-welcome-autowakescreen"></a>**InBoxApps/Connect/AutoLaunch**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies whether to automatically launch the Connect app whenever a projection is initiated.

+<p style="margin-left: 20px">If this setting is true, the Connect app will be automatically launched.
+If false, the user will need to launch the Connect app manually from the Hub’s settings.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="properties"></a>**Properties**
-Node for the device properties.
+<p style="margin-left: 20px">Node for the device properties.

 <a href="" id="properties-friendlyname"></a>**Properties/FriendlyName**
-Friendly name of the device.
+<p style="margin-left: 20px">Friendly name of the device.
 Specifies the name that users see when they want to wirelessly project to the device.

-The data type is string.
+<p style="margin-left: 20px">The data type is string.
 Supported operation is Get and Replace.

 <a href="" id="properties-defaultvolume"></a>**Properties/DefaultVolume**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the default volume value for a new session.
 Permitted values are 0-100.
 The default is 45.

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="properties-screentimeout"></a>**Properties/ScreenTimeout**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the number of minutes until the Hub screen turns off.

-The following table shows the permitted values.
+<p style="margin-left: 20px">The following table shows the permitted values.

 <table>
 <thead>